Sholtee/sfc/README.md

 ##### About processors in general

 Basically processors are functions to do the transformation of the node content.
-During transpiling the content of each component node will be passed to the corresponding processor (identified by the `processor` attribute).
+During transpiling the content of each component node will be passed to the corresponding processor (identified by the `lang` or `processor` [deprecated] attribute).

 Processors have only one parameter:
 - content [`string`]: The content of the current node to be transpiled